 The Center for Journalism Ethics at the University of Wisconsin-Madison seeks nominations for the Anthony Shadid Award for Journalism Ethics.
-Now in its seventh year, the Shadid Award recognizes ethical decisions in reporting stories in any journalistic medium, including print, broadcast and digital, by those working for established news organizations or publishing individually.
+Now in its eighth year, the Shadid Award recognizes ethical decisions in reporting stories in any journalistic medium, including print, broadcast and digital, by those working for established news organizations or publishing individually.

 The award focuses on current journalism and does not include books, documentaries and other long-term projects.
 Entries should involve reporting done for stories that were published or broadcast in 2018.
 Individuals or news organizations may nominate themselves or others.

 The Shadid Award includes a $1,000 prize and travel expenses to accept the award and discuss the reporting at a ceremony in Washington D.C.

 Judging committee chair Lucas Graves said this prize is different from other journalism awards because it highlights the difficult behind-the-scenes decisions reporters make in pursuing high-impact stories while fulfilling their ethical obligations to sources, to people caught up in news events, and to the public at large.

 Previous winners of the award include: